Introduction

 Can self-leveling concrete be used outdoors?

-Yes, if the product is specifically designed for exterior use and can withstand weather conditions.
+Self-leveling concrete can be used outdoors if it is specifically designed for exterior applications and can handle various weather conditions.

 What tools do I need for applying self-leveling concrete?

-Yes, you will need a mixing bucket, a drill with a mixing paddle, a trowel, and a gauge rake for an even application.
+You will need a mixing bucket, a drill with a mixing paddle, a trowel, and a gauge rake to ensure an even application.

 How long does it take for self-leveling concrete to cure?

-Typically, it takes about 24 to 48 hours to cure enough for light foot traffic, but full curing may take up to a week.
+It generally takes about 24 to 48 hours to cure enough for light foot traffic, while full curing may take up to a week.

 What should I do if my self-leveling concrete has bubbles or imperfections?

-Yes, you can sand down minor imperfections once cured or apply a thin layer of self-leveling compound to correct larger issues.
+Minor imperfections can be sanded down once cured, or you can apply a thin layer of self-leveling compound to fix larger issues.